-An online survey was conducted from August 16, 2015 through October 19, 2015, supplemented by paper surveys.
-The 60 responses can be summarized as follows:
+An online survey was conducted from March 1, 2020 through March 31, 2020, supplemented by paper surveys which were available through May 5th, 2020.
+The 70 responses can be summarized as follows:

-• Where do you live?
+Where do you live?

-Year-round residents of Waterloo Township (69.5%) comprised the majority of respondents (n=59).
+Year-round residents of Waterloo Township (69.5%) comprised the majority of respondents (n=61).
 An additional 3.4% were seasonal residents.
 Those living in another municipality accounted for 25.4% of respondents.

 Residents living within the jurisdiction of the Stockbridge Community Schools (28.8%) comprised the largest segment of respondents.
 Residents living within the Chelsea School District (16.9%) comprised the next largest segment.
 Residents living within the jurisdiction of the Grass Lake Community Schools (11.9%) comprised the third largest segment of respondents.
-Only 1.7% of respondents lived within the jurisdiction of the East Jackson Community Schools
+Only 1.7% of respondents lived within the jurisdiction of the East Jackson Community Schools.